tinkerhubcek/Code-OF-Conduct/Code of Conduct.md

 - Anish A Aziz - _Faculty Coordinator_
 anish@ce-kgr.org
-- GokulDas K M - _Student Program Coordinator_
+- Gokuldas K M - _Student Program Coordinator_
-manjeshshetty@gmail.com, +919008492397
-- Arjun Suvarna - _Chairman, SOSC_
-arjunsuvarana.s@gmail.com, +919741032296
+gokuldas027@gmail.com

 Our Code of Conduct was inspired by and borrows content from Codes of Conduct of other open source projects including [zatech](https://github.com/zatech/code-of-conduct), [Ubuntu](https://www.ubuntu.com/community/code-of-conduct) and the [elastic community.](https://www.elastic.co/community/codeofconduct)_